halitbatur/awesome-todos-soltuion/README.md

 When user is signed in:

 - GET, POST endpoints should get all todos, and create a new Todo respectively
 - PUT, DELETE endpoints should update and delete one Todo respectively, **only** if it belong to the logged in user.
+Otherwise respond with 401

 ## Working with Docker